A new construction of CAT(0) cube complexes: Coupled link cube complexes

 In the first case, it follows that there is such a $C''$ if and only if the appropriate simplex $\fka^{jk}$ exists, and this is equivalent to saying that $\fka^j$ and $\fka^k$ are joined by an edge in $\lk(\fka,\Gamma_A)$.
 The third case is analogous.
-The second case is even simpler: since $j$ and $k$ are different (to define $\fka^{j}$ we need the $j$\=/th coordinate to be in $\fkb$, and hence we cannot have any $\fkb^j$) the cube $Q(\fka^j,\fkb^k)$ always exists, and hence we conclude because, by the definition of join, each vertex in $\lk(\fka,\Gamma_A)$ is linked to each vertex in $\lk(\fkb,\Gamma_B)$ by an edge.
+The second case is even simpler: since $j$ and $k$ are different the cube $Q(\fka^j,\fkb^k)$ always exists, and hence we conclude, by the definition of join, that each vertex in $\lk(\fka,\Gamma_A)$ is linked to each vertex in $\lk(\fkb,\Gamma_B)$ by an edge.

 We thus proved that the bijection between vertices extend to an isomorphism between the $1$\=/skeleta.
 All that remains to show is that a complete clique of $d+1$ vertices in $\lk\bigparen{Q(\fka,\fkb),\xcplx}$ is filled by a $d\=/simplex$ if and only if the corresponding simplex is in $\lk(\fka,\Gamma_A)*\lk(\fkb,\Gamma_B)$.